 Get your digital adoption team to create user segments/personas based on demographics, psychographics, and workplace hierarchy.

 And in the case of company X, we also mapped out the day-to-day sales reps’ journey and flow of work and the identified areas where they could benefit the most from digital adoption.

 We saw that the CRM required 10+ clicks to enter new lead details – this was not very user-friendly.
 Like most sales reps, they expect the same digital adoption features that they enjoy in B2C apps, from the CRM app too.
 The digital adoption team thus needed to provide an Amazon-like user CRM experience.

 We helped Kate realize that the company’s CRM needed better CX and faster and accurate sales lead input.

-- There are also actions that users struggle with, which can be measured in terms of number of clicks, time to complete, drop-off rates, lack of completion of records and least number of fields filled.
+- There are also actions that users struggle with, which can be measured in terms of the number of clicks, time to complete, drop-off rates, lack of completion of records, and least number of fields filled.

 - Greater user engagement